Join Us!

 Tickets for our 2026 National Gathering in Philadelphia are available now.

-In Philadelphia, we’ll learn and collaborate together around four themes: climate adaptation, circular economies, worker power, and shared ownership.
+At Mechanism’s 2026 National Gathering in Philadelphia, we’ll learn and collaborate together around four themes: climate adaptation, circular economies, community power, and shared ownership.

 We will begin the day with a workshop to get us in a generative and creative mindset.
 The workshop will serve a dual purpose: setting a shared cognitive and imaginative frame for the convening, and piloting a futures-based methodology that will inform our work throughout the day.